flexn-io/create/docs/docs/tutorials/advanced/screens.md

 ## Modal screen

 Modal screen is the one which is rendered on the top of everything.
-Create a new file called `src/screens/modal.tsx`.
-And copy this code there:
+Create a new file called `src/screens/modal.tsx` and copy this code there:

 ```javascript
 import React, { useContext } from 'react';